Your Staff Needs Leadership During Change!

 Your staff needs your leadership most during these changing times.
 Said differently, your company will FAIL at change if you don’t lead them properly though it.

-Here are four ways to win at change:
+Here are five ways to win at change:

 #1 Measure employee engagement & motivation